Frojd/VersionWatcher/README.md

     echo "path: src/" > wp-cli.yml
     ```

-2. Next, make sure you have a file called `test.env` checked in into your repo root
+2. Next, make sure you have a file called `test.env` in your repo root.

     ```
     DB_USER=ubuntu